The friendships you develop in life will help you navigate it.

 “Hey John, I don’t think I can make it to the bar tomorrow night.
 I was actually looking forward to it and would come if it wasn’t for this assignment taking up every minute of my time.”

 The assignment in the example above seems like something undesirable, and hanging out with John seems like something you’d rather do more.
 Your friend would perceive your rejection a little differently if you were to say something like this:

 “Hey John, I have to do an assignment which is important for my admission into grad school, so I can’t go to the bar with you tonight.”

-In this example, the assignment is made out to seem more desirable than the time you were planning to spend with John.
-John, in this case, is more likely to develop feelings of envy and inferiority.
+In this instance, the assignment is made out to seem more desirable than the time you were planning to spend with John.
+John, in this case, is more likelier to develop feelings of envy and inferiority.
 Keep the way you present rejections to social obligations in mind.
 Always make them seem more desirable to you than anything else you have set your mind on doing.

 Successfully educating your friends about your journey toward self-improvement is a win-win situation.
 Your friends will feel like your act of being less available rewards them with valuable information, and you’ll surround yourself with similar-minded people.
 They will be more likely to understand the new patterns of behavior which you adopt, resulting in you experiencing less push-back for following your interests.